nus-fboa2016-si/whiteboard/guide/v1/GUIDE.md

 > VIDEO PLACEHOLDER: browser view, start cursor in borders,
     hold mouse button, draw randomly weaving in and out the borders
 ```
 Great!
+Now we have a simple and responsive whiteboard.

 ---
 #### Final code

-Here is what your code should look like:
+Here is what our code should look like at this point:

 `index.js`
 ```javascript